kofifus/F/README.md

 - Encapsulating a state with its access/mutation API is challenging though recent language additions can give good solutions.
 - Stateless logic can be expressed by static classes and static functions

-The purpose of the F package is to greatly simplify the creation of data (immutable objects with value semantics), and to provide a mechanism for creating, accessing and mutating states.
+The purpose of the F package is to greatly simplify the creation of data (immutable objects with value semantics), and to provide a mechanism for creating, accessing and mutating states Without sacrificing efficency.
 <br><br>
 ## Components